-The eCMR or electronic consignment note is an essential solution to further drive the digitization of road freight transport.
+The eCMR in Spain, or electronic consignment note, is an essential solution to further boost the digitization of road freight transport.

 Although it is an essential solution, its implementation is not widespread due to regulatory uncertainty, the absence of a leader to initiate change and the culture of change rejection that has traditionally accompanied the road.